Hopson97/HopCity/README.md

 Isometric defo not sim city building game

+### Windows (Clion)

+_only tested with mingw 7.3.0_

+Clone this repository and create a `libs` folder in the directory.
+In this you place the already compiled binaries from [here](https://www.sfml-dev.org/download/sfml/2.5.1/)  (choose right compiler), and place it in the created folder.
+After that reload the `CMakeLists.txt ` and you should be ready to run.

 ### Windows (Visual Studio)

 The easiest way to build is to use [vcpkg](https://vcpkg.io/en/index.html) and install SFML through this.